 If any server delivers an XML document to another device, it can be a web server.
 In simple words, a web server is an Internet server that responds to HTTP requests for delivering content and services.

-Let’s take an example, if you are working on your computer, browsing your web and message pop-ups from your friend that “I had just read a great article at the following URL: https://www.milesweb.in/blog”.
+Let’s take an example, if you are working on your computer, browsing your web and a message pop ups from your friend that “I had just read a great article at the following URL: https://www.milesweb.com/blog”.

 So, you will insert this URL into your browser and press enter.
 That’s it!